 Developed in Russia as a treatment for asthma, the Buteyko Breathing Method works to reverse the health problems that come with improper breathing, over-breathing, and mouth breathing.
 Buteyko traces the development back to his own realization one night that his heavy breathing was not a symptom but, instead, the actual cause of his respiration problems.
 He then worked to slow down his own breath and began to feel results.
 Reducing how much we breathe increases the oxygen that our tissue, organs, and especially our brain, are able to absorb.

 Buteyko reminds us that we breathe more often than we really need to.
-The average adult takes fifteen breaths a minute.
+The average adult takes 12 to 20 breaths a minute.
 However, with focused, deliberate breathing that slows the heart rate and offers more efficient usage of oxygen, a person can slow down to six breaths a minute.
 The Buteyko Breathing Method reminds us that breathing less is an indication of being healthier.
 Positive physical effects can include increased physical temperature or less commonly, temperature stability in extreme environments — which is a signal of better blood circulation.

 Best for: Improving the quality of life through increased motivation, health, and energy.